 Where you sit at the table — when you act relative to the dealer button — is one of the most important strategic factors in poker.
 Late position is enormously powerful: you've already seen everyone else act before you have to decide.

-- Early position (UTG): First to act.
+- Under the gun (UTG): First to act pre-flop.
 Play only premium hands.

 Pot odds: making mathematically sound calls